Vera List Center for Art and Politics: Mission and work

-Carin Kuoni is the director / chief curator.
+Since 2004, Carin Kuoni has been the director and chief curator of the Center.

 Focus theme

 The Vera List Center for Art and Politics develops their programs in cycles, habitually identifying a topic of particular urgency and broad resonance that brings together artists, scholars, activists, public intellectuals, and political and cultural leaders to discuss and explore thematic issues and questions, through a variety of programs, over the course of four semesters.
-The first annual theme for 2004–05 was Homeland, followed by Considering Forgiveness in 2005–06, The Public Domain in 2006–07, Agency in 2007–08, Branding Democracy in 2008–09, Speculating on Change in 2009–10, Thingness in 2011–13, Alignment in 2013-2015, and Post Democracy in 2015–17.
+The first annual theme for 2004–05 was Homeland, followed by Considering Forgiveness in 2005–06, The Public Domain in 2006–07, Agency in 2007–08, Branding Democracy in 2008–09, Speculating on Change in 2009–10, Thingness in 2011–13, Alignment in 2013–2015, and Post Democracy in 2015–17.
 The theme for 2018-2020 was If Art is Politics.
 The theme for 2020–2022 is As For Protocols.

 Public events

 The Vera List Center organizes panel discussions, lectures, conferences, workshops, and online programs that are created in consultation with the center's advisory committee and with current and former fellows.
 Occasionally, the VLC produces exhibitions.

 All VLC initiatives are driven by the live encounter of artists, scholars, historians and other thinkers and makers who together consider topics of broad popular relevance.
 From these live events spring additional programs such as those featured on the Vera List Center website, including Art & Research Projects, Publications, and others.